ashleychontos/pySYD/docs/guidelines.rst

 *************

 We have many amazing collaborators that have helped with the development of the software, especially with the improvements that have been implemented -- which have ultimately made ``pySYD`` more user-friendly.

-Many thanks to:
+Many thanks to our collaborators!

 .. include:: COLLABORATORS.rst